The Numerical Discourses

 Chapter 9: The Only Son

 This chapter consists of five pairs of sūtras, beginning with its namesake, the Only Son Sūtra, which is paired with an Only Daughter Sūtra (cf. SN 17.23-24).
 In both, a laywoman encourages her only son or only daughter to emulate the best of the Buddha’s lay and renunciate disciples.
 The next pair of sūtras express how quickly the mind moves from one thing to the next, making it difficult to control (cf. SN 12.61 for a parallel of the monkey analogy).
 The third pair of sūtras express how the Buddha could judge a person’s fate in the afterlife by examining their mind (cf. AN 1.43-44 and Iti 20-21).
-The next pair of sūtras express how addicting the opposite sex’s form can be to a man or a woman (cf. AN 1.1-10).
-The last pair of sūtras express how distraction leads to the five hindrances and focused thinking does not (cf. AN 1.11-20).
+The next pair of sūtras express how addicting the opposite sex’s form can be to a man or woman (cf. AN 1.1-10).
+The last pair of sūtras express how distraction leads to the five hindrances, while focused thinking does not (cf. AN 1.11-20).

 Chapter 10: The Guarded Mind

-This chapter begins with a pair of sūtras roughly parallel with Iti 23, and which feature an Itivuttaka format here as well.
+This chapter begins with a pair of sūtras roughly parallel with Iti 23, and which feature an Itivuttaka format as well.
 They indicate that guarding the mind and being careful in one’s practice are key to reaching nirvāṇa.

 The next four sūtras shift to a theme of generosity, a couple including encounters with the layman Anāthapiṇḍada.
 This group of sūtras also sometimes features an underlying bodhisattva practice theme without explicitly mentioning it, perhaps being inspired by Jātaka or Avadāna literature.
 The first says that generosity achieves the Buddha path.
 The second features Anāthapiṇḍada, whom the Buddha declares to be the best at giving.
 The third follows up on the second sūtra, and provides some interpretation of the saying, “All sentient beings rely on food to survive.”
 Anāthapiṇḍada cites it as his thought when he provides alms to all living things, even wild birds.
 In the fourth sūtra, the Buddha extols the rewards of even small acts of generosity, such as giving away leftover food (cf. Iti 26).